 Kirsten Han is a Singaporean activist and freelance journalist.
-She has been active in social movements to bring about political change in Singapore and recently got upset at the media for portraying her as an agent of foreign interference.
+She has been active in social movements to bring about political change in Singapore and once got upset at the media for portraying her as an agent of foreign interference.

 Here are three facts about her that Singaporeans should know.